smtnetworking/smtnetworking.github.io/teach/public.md

-## Public Music Theory and Music Theory Pedagogy.
+## Public Music Theory and Music Theory Pedagogy

 Videos that explore the myriad ways that musicians have made music fundamentals, music theory, and music analysis, legible to the public.